 Lee, Y.; Choi, J. W.; Suh, D. J.; Ha, J. M.; Lee, C. H. Ketonization of hexanoic acid to diesel-blendable 6-undecanone on the stable zirconia aerogel catalyst.
 Appl.
 Catal., A 2015, 506, 288-293.

 Harmful if swallowed.
-Toxic in contact with skin.
-Toxic if inhaled.
+Harmful in contact with skin.
 Causes severe skin burns and eye damage.
 Causes serious eye damage.
+Harmful if inhaled.
+May cause respiratory irritation.